-- 9.3.1 Based on the soil conditions encountered in our soil borings, the onsite soils can be excavated with moderate to laborious effort using conventional heavy-duty or special excavation and earthmoving equipment. - 9.3.2 It is the responsibility of the contractor to ensure that all excavations and trenches are properly shored and maintained in accordance with applicable Occupational Safety and Health Administration (OSHA) rules and regulations to maintain safety and maintain the stability of adjacent existing improvements. - 9.3.3 The near surface soils identified as part of our investigation are, generally, moist to very moist due to the absorption characteristics of the soil.
+- 9.3.1 Based on the soil conditions from the adjacent soil borings, the onsite soils can be excavated with moderate to laborious effort using conventional heavy-duty or special excavation and earthmoving equipment. - 9.3.2 It is the responsibility of the contractor to ensure that all excavations and trenches are properly shored and maintained in accordance with applicable Occupational Safety and Health Administration (OSHA) rules and regulations to maintain safety and maintain the stability of adjacent existing improvements. - 9.3.3 The near surface soils are, generally, moist to very moist due to the absorption characteristics of the soil.
 Earthwork operations may encounter very moist unstable soils which may require removal to a stable bottom.
 Exposed native soils exposed as part of site grading operations shall not be allowed to dry out and should be kept continuously moist prior to placement of subsequent fill.